-- 1. Creates an instance of the XOCPMessage class. - 2.
-Adds the payload parts to the business message by calling either of the following methods on the XOCPMessage message object: - addPayLoadPart, which adds a single business document or attachment to the business message addPayLoadParts, which adds multiple business documents or attachments to the business message
+- 1. Creates an instance of the XOCPMessage class. - Adds the payload parts to the business message by calling either of the following methods on the XOCPMessage message object: - addPayLoadPart, which adds a single business document or attachment to the business message - 3-4 Programming Messaging Applications for B2B Integration

+• addPayLoadParts, which adds multiple business documents or attachments to the business message